Maximizing Your Power BI Desktop File: Exploring Lesser-Known Setup Options

 - 3 min read

 1) Is your Power BI app up to date?
-Just head over to HELP > About > Power BI blog to find out.
+Head over to HELP > About > Power BI blog to find out.
 Make sure to check this at least once a month for updates!

-2) Add your favorite Panes to the right side of your desktop file.
-The setup below is my personal one, without Copilot.
-Having everything right there is handy when developing, debugging or simply analyzing your report.
+2) Add your favourite Panes to the right side of your desktop file.
+The setup below is mine, without Copilot.
+Everything is handy when developing, debugging or simply analyzing your report.

 3) This is probably one of the most crucial setups in the entire Power BI desktop app.
 Automatic column type detection can be tricky, especially if we don't realize it later in Power Query.
 Figuring out if something is a string or a number can be a fun challenge (or not).
 Here are two things to keep in mind:

-3.1) Importing data via import or DirectQuery can take longer as expected; take a look at this option Parallel loading of tables and this cases:
+3.1) Importing data via import or DirectQuery can take longer as expected; take a look at this option, Parallel loading of tables, and these cases:

 Just remember that it all depends on how your machine performs, plus the size and structure of your data.

-My machine has 40GB of RAM, so it can handle complex queries and calculations.
+My machine has 40GB of RAM to handle complex queries and calculations.
 Just be cautious when tweaking these evaluation settings.

-3.2) One of the key things you should do (just ask Google!) is to turn off the auto date/time setting.
+3.2) One of the key things you should do (ask Google!) is to turn off the auto date/time setting.
 This feature automatically creates a date hierarchy whenever there's a date column in your model, which can clutter things up, make your data model larger, and complicate your DAX formulas.

 3.3) Switch off automatic relationship detection!
 It might steer your model the wrong way!